KamilKhairullin/Haskell-Course/README.md

 # Haskell-Course
 This repository contains materials from 'Programming in Haskell' elective course (spring 2021)

-All code can be testen at
+All code can be tested at
 ```
 https://code.world/haskell#
 ```